 William Sheffield is the former Chief Executive Officer of Sappi Fine Paper plc., and a former Executive Vice President at Abitibi Consolidated.
 He has experience in operating large international industrial companies.
 He also spent 17 years with Stelco.
 In addition to OPG, Mr. Sheffield currently serves on the Boards of Velan Inc., Canada Post and Houston Wire & Cable Company.
 Mr. Sheffield has a B.Sc. in Chemistry from Carleton University, an M.B.A. from McMaster University, has completed the Advanced Management Program at INSEAD School of Business, France and has been certified by both the Institute of Corporate Directors in Canada [ICD.D] as well as the National Association of Corporate Directors in the United States.

-Board/Committee Membership: 2009 Attendance: Board (since September 2004) 10 of 10 100% Compensation and Human Resources Committee (since November 2004) 10 of 10 100% Investment Funds Oversight Committee (since February 2005) 3 of 3 100% Major Projects Committee (since November 2004) 6 of 6 100% Chair of Committee
+Board (since September 2004) Compensation and Human Resources Committee (since November 2004) Investment Funds Oversight Committee (since February 2005) Major Projects Committee (since November 2004)

+Chair of Committee

 Principal Occupation: Corporate Director